-We are marketing and selling Soliris ourselves in the United States, Europe and several other territories, but have only limited experience thus far with marketing, sales or distribution of drug products.
-We have established commercial capabilities in the United States and in Europe.
-If we are unable to establish and/or expand the capabilities to sell, market and distribute Soliris, either through our own capabilities or by entering into agreements with others, or to maintain such capabilities in countries where we have already commenced commercial sales, we will not be able to successfully sell Soliris.
+We are marketing and selling Soliris for the treatment of PNH ourselves in the United States, Europe, Japan and several other territories, but have only limited experience thus far with marketing, sales or distribution of drug products.
+We have established commercial capabilities in the United States, Europe and Japan.
+If we are unable to establish and/or expand our capabilities to sell, market and distribute Soliris for the treatment of PNH or, if approved by the necessary regulatory agencies, other future indications, either through our own capabilities or by entering into agreements with others, or to maintain such capabilities in countries where we have already commenced commercial sales, we will not be able to successfully sell Soliris.
 In that event, we will not be able to generate significant revenues.
 We cannot guarantee that we will be able to establish and maintain our own capabilities or enter into and maintain any marketing or distribution agreements with third-party providers on acceptable terms, if at all.
-Even if we hire the qualified sales and marketing personnel we need in the United States and in Europe to support our objectives, or enter into marketing and distribution agreements with third parties on acceptable terms, we may not do so in an efficient manner or on a timely basis.
+Even if we hire the qualified sales and marketing personnel we need to support our objectives, or enter into marketing and distribution agreements with third parties on acceptable terms, we may not do so in an efficient manner or on a timely basis.
 We may not be able to correctly judge the size and experience of the sales and marketing force and the scale of distribution capabilities necessary to successfully market and sell Soliris.
 Establishing and maintaining sales, marketing and distribution capabilities are expensive and time-consuming.
 Our expenses associated with building up and maintaining the sales force and distribution capabilities around the world may be disproportional compared to the revenues we may be able to generate on sales of Soliris.
 We cannot guarantee that we will be successful in commercializing Soliris.

-If we market Soliris in a manner that violates health care fraud and abuse laws, we may be subject to civil or criminal penalties.
+If we market Soliris in a manner that violates health care fraud and abuse laws, we may be subject to civil or criminal penalties,